chc-database/data/docs/recording_people.md

 ### occupations
 Occupations held before or during their time in China.
 Provide dates, if available.
 Separate by semicolon if there are more than one jobs.

->*Note: Occupations is used to describe more general work roles or occupations not linke to a specific place or institution.
+>*Note: Occupations is used to describe more general work roles or occupations not linked to a specific place or institution.
 If the location or employing institution is known, see the [PRESENT_AT](#present_at) relationship.*

 #### FORMAT
 {: .no_toc }